 - Community Transit Services

+- Community-based

-- Community-based Transportation Services
+Transportation Services

-- Encouraging use of Transit
+- Use of Transit

 - Safe Driving

 - Taxicabs

 - Information & Assistance

 - Walking

-SamTrans kicked off the San Mateo County Senior Mobility Action Plan Update in FY 2017.
+SamTrans kicked off the San Mateo County SamTrans Mobility Plan for Seniors and People with Disabilities in FY 2017.
 SamTrans will collaborate with stakeholders and community partners to evaluate current needs and design and evaluate a mix of traditional and innovative transportation services and programs that are sustainable, implementable, and replicable to expand mobility options for seniors and also people with disabilities and veterans.